CarlosDiogo01/JThread2CoreMap/README.md

 htop supports customizable panels disposure.
 I highly recommend that you change the default disposure in order to expose more details in your analysis.
 You can add more panels or changing the order of the columns.
-Access if by pressing F2 key (fn + F2 for MacOSX users).
+Access it by pressing F2 key (fn + F2 for MacOSX users).

 ::: Finishing Monitoring & Cleaning tests :::